 BA (Hons); LLB; LLM

-Caroline Kirton graduated from Melbourne University in 1986 with a LLB and a BA with Honours in Mandarin.
-She graduated from Monash University in 1994 with an LLM.
+Judge Caroline Kirton graduated from Melbourne University in 1986 with a LLB and a BA with Honours in Mandarin.
+Her Honour graduated from Monash University in 1994 with an LLM.

-Caroline Kirton is the Convenor of the Commercial Bar Association and also Chair of the Construction Law Section of the Commercial Bar Association.
-She is a representative of the Victorian Bar on the Victorian Supreme Court’s Technology Engineering and Construction List Users Group.
+Judge Kirton was the Convenor of the Commercial Bar Association and also Chair of the Construction Law Section of the Commercial Bar Association.
+Her Honour was a representative of the Victorian Bar on the Victorian Supreme Court’s Technology Engineering and Construction List Users Group.

-Caroline Kirton has experience in a wide range of complex commercial, construction and engineering disputes in State Supreme Courts, the Federal Court, the High Court and in commercial arbitrations.
-Substantial matters in which Caroline Kirton has been involved with have included:-
+While a barrister, Judge Kirton had experience in a wide range of complex commercial, construction and engineering disputes in State Supreme Courts, the Federal Court, the High Court and in commercial arbitrations.
+Substantial matters Her Honour was involved in have included:-

-Caroline Kirton became a nationally accredited mediator in 2008 and has acted as the mediator in numerous large and complex mediations concerning construction, engineering and commercial disputes.
-Caroline also regularly appears as counsel in mediations and is experienced in assisting clients with other forms of appropriate dispute resolution procedures, including expert determination and early neutral evaluation.
+Judge Kirton became a nationally accredited mediator in 2008 and acted as the mediator in numerous large and complex mediations concerning construction, engineering and commercial disputes.
+Her Honour also regularly appeared as counsel in mediations and is experienced in assisting clients with other forms of appropriate dispute resolution procedures, including expert determination and early neutral evaluation.

-Caroline is a past President of Australian Women Lawyers and a past Convenor of the Women Barristers Association.
-Caroline was a member of the Victorian Bar’s Ethics Committee for four years.
-She is presently the Chair of the Victorian Bar’s Equality and Diversity Committee and a member of the Bar Readers Course Committee and the South Pacific Education Committee.
+Judge Kirton is a past President of Australian Women Lawyers and a past Convenor of the Women Barristers Association.
+Her Honour was a member of the Victorian Bar’s Ethics Committee for four years.
+Her Honour was the Chair of the Victorian Bar’s Equality and Diversity Committee and a member of the Bar Readers Course Committee and the South Pacific Education Committee.